-46 Electrical Installation
+4.6 Electrical Installation

-All interconnection wires between the drive, AC power source, motor, host control and any other operator interface stations should be in metal conduits or shielded cable must be used.
-If the connection being made is on a connection stud or grounding screw, then use listed closed loop connectors that are of appropriate size for wire gauge being used.
-Connectors are to be installed using crimp tool specified by the manufactuer of the connector.
+All interconnection wires between the drive, AC power source, motor, host control and any operator interface stations should be in metal conduits or shielded cable must be used.
+Use listed closed loop connectors that are of appropriate size for wire gauge being used.
+Connectors are to be installed using crimp tool specified by the manufacturer of the connector.
 Only class 1 wiring should be used.
-See Appendix A for conduit hole size for each frame size.